CyberRiskOp/CHMH/book/text/00-introduction.md

   - Setting the **foundation** for team building
   - **Preparing** to hire the next person
-  - **Implementing** your plan to identify, screen, and negotiate compensation for a great candidate
+  - **Selection** to identify, screen, and negotiate compensation for a great candidate
   - **Retaining** your team members
   - Gracefully handling the transition of a team member who is **departing** for greener pastures